 When “The Artist” was hailed as an experiment and glorified three years back, I had a tinge of anger and a sense of pride that our Indian cinema tried this 24 years back.
 In fact, Pesum Padam took the contemporary milieu and gave the silent spin to it.
-That’s why it’s in our list
+That’s why it’s on our list

 Pesum Padam (1987)

 Pesum Padam is a story of a young jobless graduate (Kamal Hassan) who could less than afford a complete meal in a day.
 He chances upon a drunk millionaire (Sameer Khakkar).
 He kidnaps the millionaire and takes his place to live a luxurious life at a star hotel named “Pushpak”.
-He meets a young girl (Amala) who stays across his room and both fall in love.
-On the other hand, a hired killer (Tinnu Anand) who wants to kill the millionaire tries to kill Kamal mistaking him for the millionaire.
+He meets a young girl (Amala) who stays in his room and both fall in love.
+On the other hand, a hired killer (Tinu Anand) who wants to kill the millionaire tries to kill Kamal mistaking him for the millionaire.
 The rest of the story forms what happens to the life of that jobless guy and his sweet silent love story.

 Why is it special?

 - The movie is silent.
 No dialogues whatsoever.
 And the film solely relies on the acting talents of actors and background score

 - The brilliant acting of every actor in the movie especially the lead protagonists – Kamal and Amala.

 - Almost a near perfect screenplay as the scenes need to be conceived to make sure that people need not speak out.
 The characters don’t speak sign language.
 They only emote without words.

 - A brilliant score by L Vaidyanathan that carries the movie.
 If not for the music, this movie would have become a vain attempt

 - The cinematography (Gowri Shankar) and art direction (Thotta Tharani) that enabled the film to be without dialogues.
 The movie relies on the camera work especially the framing and the planning behind the composition of scenes is so perfect.